CDK13

 It has been suggested that discussion about transition plans including financial, vocation/employment if feasible, and medical arrangements, should begin at 12 years of age, and that developmental pediatricians can provide assistance with transition to adulthood.2

 Whilst current research has identified speech and language development as an area of difficulty for many individuals with CDK13-related disorder, there have been no studies to date that track how communication development changes over time.
-Further research on the speech and language development of larger groups of individuals with CDK13-related disorder is needed better understand communication strengths and challenges across the lifespan.
+Further research on the speech and language development of larger groups of individuals with CDK13-related disorder is needed to better understand communication strengths and challenges across the lifespan.

 However, it is evident that many individuals have speech and language challenges well into young adulthood.3